Software Engineering: A Modern Approach

 }

-Real World: It is said that in 2002, Amazon’s CEO, Jeff Bezos, sent an email to the company developers with the following software design guidelines (this message is also mentioned in the Software Engineering textbook by Fox and Patterson (link, page 81)):
+Real World: In 2002, it is reported that Amazon’s CEO, Jeff Bezos, sent an email to the company’s developers with the following software design guidelines (this message is also mentioned in the software engineering textbook by Fox and Patterson (link, page 81)):

-Essentially, these guidelines mean that Amazon developers should, after receiving the message, follow the information hiding ideas proposed by Parnas in 1972.
+These guidelines effectively mandated that Amazon developers follow the information-hiding principles proposed by Parnas in 1972.

 5.3.2 Getters and Setters